 Registration & Location: In-Person & Zoom.
 Registration: Free and Open to Everyone.

-This FOCUS Forum FOCUS Forum will be held in-person at One Group, with the option of virtual participation via Zoom.
+This FOCUS Forum FOCUS Forum was held in-person at One Group, with the option of virtual participation via Zoom.

-Topic: Join FOCUS for a hybrid public forum where local leaders representing literacy education, digital skills development, and community advocacy will explore how access to strong foundational literacy, both reading and digital, affects individuals’ ability to thrive in school, the workplace, and civic life, and how gaps in these skills can compound challenges across generations.
-Panelists will examine not only reading science and digital fluency, but also the ways these issues intersect with educational equity, workforce readiness, and full participation in an increasingly digital world.
-Panelists will provide an overview of the topic, share insights from direct experience working with learners and educators, and highlight evidence-based approaches and local resources that support literacy development at every stage of life.
-After opening remarks from our panel, the conversation moves to a moderated Q&A, giving attendees the opportunity to ask questions and discover ways to engage with local priorities and partnerships.
-This is a welcoming, respectful space for community members to learn, engage, and explore ways to be actively involved in shaping the civic life of Central New York.
+Topic: FOCUS hosted a hybrid public forum where local leaders representing literacy education, digital skills development, and community advocacy explored how access to strong foundational literacy, both reading and digital, affects individuals’ ability to thrive in school, the workplace, and civic life, and how gaps in these skills compound challenges across generations.
+Panelists examined not only reading science and digital fluency, but also the ways these issues intersect with educational equity, workforce readiness, and full participation in an increasingly digital world.
+Panelists provided an overview of the topic, shared insights from direct experience working with learners and educators, and highlighted evidence-based approaches and local resources that support literacy development at every stage of life.
+After opening remarks from our panel, the conversation moved to a moderated Q&A, giving attendees the opportunity to ask questions and discover ways to engage with local priorities and partnerships.
+Forums are a welcoming, respectful space for community members to learn, engage, and explore ways to be actively involved in shaping the civic life of Central New York.

 Language Access: FOCUS Forums are presented in English.
 Zoom provides optional, automated live captions and translation features that participants may choose to enable.
 These tools are generated by Zoom and are not professionally interpreted.